OSHA Vertical and Horizontal Standards

 OSHA horizontal standards are designed to cover a broad array of safety regulations and prevent accidents across multiple industries.
 An example of a horizontal standard is the Hazard Communication Standard (HCS).
 The purpose of HCS is to ensure that all employers and employees can recognize and are aware of the potential dangers of chemical substances you can find in the workplace.
 HCS also talks about the precautions workers can take to avoid contact with dangerous chemicals and other substances.

-OSHA horizontal standards also cover specific overhead tasks for aerial work platform, scissor lift, and aerial lift operators.
+OSHA horizontal standards also cover specific overhead tasks for aerial work platforms, scissor lifts, and aerial lift operators.
 OSHA defines an aerial lift as any vehicle-mounted device that lifts personnel.
 These include:

 • Extendable Boom Platforms